guhan/zerotociso/docs/WIRELESS.md

 ## Wireless Attacks
-- War Driving: looking for open wireless networks
+- **War Driving**: looking for open wireless networks
-- War Chalking: physically mark an area with a wireless network
+- **War Chalking**: physically mark an area with a wireless network
-- Replay: retransmit captured communications to get some access to the network
+- **Replay**: retransmit captured communications to get some access to the network
-- Exploit IV: if the IV is too short or predictable the encryption can be cracked
+- **Exploit Initialization Vector**: if the Initialization Vector is too short or predictable the encryption can be cracked
-- Rogue Access Point: add a rogue WAP and capture communication
+- **Rogue Access Point**: add a rogue WAP and capture communication
-- Evil Twin: type of man in the middle attack where rogue WAP intercepts connection requests to the real base station
+- **Evil Twin**: type of man in the middle attack where rogue WAP intercepts connection requests to the real base station

 ## How does wireless manage simultaneous use of limited radio frequencies?
-- Spread Spectrum: communication occurs over multiple frequencies at the same time
+- **Spread Spectrum**: communication occurs over multiple frequencies at the same time
-- Frequency Hopping Spread Spectrum (FHSS): transmits data in series, one frequency at a time is used to minimize interference
+- **Frequency Hopping Spread Spectrum (FHSS)**: transmits data in series, one frequency at a time is used to minimize interference
 - Direct Sequence Spread Spectrum (DSSS): all frequencies used in paralled
 - Orthagonal Frequency-Division Multiplexing (OFDM): allows for a more tightly compacted transmissions, the signals are perpendicular and do not interfere with each other.
 Uses less frequencies and has highest throughput.